Event Navigation

 7:30 p.m.

 In honor of Franck’s 200th birthday, I open the season with his masterpiece, Grand Pièce Symphonique, which is just as grand as its title would suggest.
 Join me on this incredible journey as we get to know this magnificent work from one of the greatest organ composers of all time.
-The program will also include the U.S. premiere of a new, personally-dedicated work by German composer Paul Fey, as well as many selections from my first organ CD recorded in Overture Hall that will be released in the Fall of 2022. — Greg Zelek
+The program will also include the U.S. premiere of a new, personally-dedicated work by German composer Paul Fey, as well as many selections from my first organ CD recorded in Overture Hall that will be available for purchase at this performance. – Greg Zelek

 Paul Fey, Toccata